WellthCare

 Example of Age-Based Migration in Action

-After 6-12 months of WellthCare usage, the Readiness Index identifies that 32 employees are Medicare-eligible and would save the employer $1.2M annually if they transition to WellthCare Medicare.
-The system automatically triggers an inside sales conversation, provides the employer with a data-backed report, and transitions those employees without disruption.
+After 6-12 months of WellthCare usage, the Readiness Index identifies 32 employees who are Medicare-eligible and would save the employer $1.2M annually if they moved to WellthCare Medicare.
+The system triggers an inside sales conversation, gives the employer a data-backed report, and transitions those employees without disruption.
 Meanwhile, the remaining population moves to WellthCare Complete, delivering 30-45% savings vs. BUCA.

 Compliance and Fairness

-It’s critical to note that age-based changes must be structured to comply with federal regulations.
-WellthCare ensures all transitions are voluntary, fully transparent, and based on objective health behavior data rather than discriminatory criteria.
-The system is designed to improve outcomes for employees of all ages-from the 22-year-old earning their first pension credit to the 66-year-old enjoying Medicare with free store rewards.
+Age-based changes must comply with federal regulations.
+WellthCare ensures all transitions are voluntary, fully transparent, and based on objective health behavior data — not discriminatory criteria.
+The system improves outcomes for employees of all ages — from the 22-year-old earning their first pension credit to the 66-year-old enjoying Medicare with free store rewards.

-In summary, age-based changes in healthcare benefits are not only possible-they are essential for controlling costs and improving health.
-The key is to use a system that rewards prevention at every age, generates real behavioral data, and provides clear, automated pathways for cost reduction without harming the employee experience.
-That’s exactly what the WellthCare ecosystem delivers.
+So, age-based changes in healthcare benefits aren't just possible — they're essential for controlling costs and improving health.
+The key is a system that rewards prevention at every age, generates real behavioral data, and provides clear, automated pathways for cost reduction without harming the employee experience.
+That's what WellthCare delivers.

 ← Back to Blog